 Both systems offer high fidelity signal acquisition and the benefits of Mortara’s age and gender-specific Veritas resting ECG interpretation algorithm.
 Midmark’s IQ Digital Diagnostics System, a combination of digital diagnostic devices and software solutions, allow easy capture, interpretation and retrieval of patient information that integrates with electronic medical records.

-The systems were released in May 2010.
+The systems will be available for shipment in May 2010.